AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/target.md

 ---
 title: Add Adobe Target
 description: Learn how to implement Adobe Target for advanced personalization use cases.
 This lesson is part of the Implementing the Experience Cloud in Mobile Android Applications tutorial.
-solution: Experience Platform Launch, Data Collection, Target
+solution: Experience Platform, Data Collection, Target
-feature: Extensions
+feature: Tags
 exl-id: 3940d499-da4c-4ac9-ace2-3648fc57ff67
 ---
 # Add Adobe Target